 Tired of paying NYC’s sky-high housing and utility costs?
 Your wallet is going to love Chicago.
 Moving to Chicago from NYC doesn’t mean you have to leave behind the cosmopolitan lifestyle you love.
 Chicago provides it in spades – just without the high price tag.

 Right in the midst of some of the nation’s most beautiful urban architecture, your Chicago lifestyle can be as exciting as you want.
 And Chicago’s excellent public transit will whisk you off to work faster than the NY subway.
 However, before you gather moving boxes, check out this guide to learn more about Chicago.
+We also have a ranked list of the best New York City and Chicago moving companies that can make your interstate move less complicated and stressful.

 What to Know About Moving From New York City to Chicago